-Green Builder Media is delighted to announce our fourth-annual Sustainability Symposium.
+Green Builder Media is delighted to announce our fourth-annual Sustainability Symposium on January 20, 2020.

 The event, held on Martin Luther King Day (also the day before the show floor opens at Design & Construction Week, or IBS/KBIS), will explore the nexus between sustainability and social equity; the impact of our changing climate on economic stability; and the resulting effects on national and international markets.

 Home of the Year and Innovation Awards dinner on January 19